- Applications open

 - a scholarship valued at $6,000, paid over two years.

 - membership to the Science and Engineering Women in Engineering program

-- option to apply for the Dean’s Scholars Program.
+- option to apply for the Science and Engineering Dean's Scholars Program.

 To be eligible for this scholarship, you must: